 - foster care.

-You have to be 18 to register to Future Pathways.
+You have to be 18 or older to register to Future Pathways.
 There is no maximum age limit.

 Any abuse or neglect has to have taken place before you were 18.
 There is no historical cut-off point for when the abuse or neglect took place.